metaclass-nl/tutorial-api-platform/README.md

 More information on installing and running the tutorial see [the main branch]( https://github.com/metaclass-nl/tutorial-api-platform).

-In order to activate the new angular container you need to check out this branch and restart docker-compose.
+In order to activate the new angular container you need to check out this branch and restart docker compose.
 To test it point your browser to https://localhost/.
 Once you made the security exception for the self signed https certificate you should see the welcome screen with title "Tutorial API Platform".
 Click on "Angular Web App"